VTM-FAME/NicholasPersa.github.io/_posts/2016-01-10-test-or-study-2-learn.md

 ## [Research by J. Karpicke & H Roediger, 2008](http://public.wsu.edu/~fournier/Teaching/psych592/Readings/Karpicke_et_al_2008.pdf)

-Contemporary view: tests are purely an assessment of knowledge (Karpicke, 2008)
+Contemporary view: tests are traditionally seen as a pure and neutral assessment of knowledge (Karpicke & Roediger, 2008)

 What consequences does the act of testing knowledge have on learning?